 Trophy cups are decorative as standalone items but and also work great as vessels to display other items.
 I use my trophy cups to display modified Ikea fake plants and/or fresh flowers throughout the year.
 For Christmas, try wrapping a few hardcover books in wrapping paper with classic plaid patterns, then topping the stack with a trophy cup filled with sprigs of evergreen or winterberry springs.

-If you don’t have trophy cups around (because 1. they’re kinda tough to get and 2. cup-style trophies for some reason I totally don’t approve of fell out of fashion in the late 20th century) you can buy them- and believe me, buying them on Amazon is way cheaper than the training, travel, and show fees it takes to buy trophies the old fashioned way!
-If you hunt online for decorative versions or second-hand award trophies, try searching with the traditional name for this style of trophy: “loving cup” – after their original use in weddings as a two-handled cup).
+If you don’t have trophy cups around (because 1. they’re kinda tough to get and 2. cup-style trophies (for some reason I totally don’t approve of fell out of fashion in the late 20th century) you can buy them- and believe me, buying them is way cheaper than the training, travel, and show fees it takes to buy trophies the old fashioned way!
+If you hunt online for decorative versions or second-hand award trophies, try searching with the traditional name for this style of trophy: “loving cup” – after their original use in weddings as a two-handled cup.
+These days, Etsy’s vintage section has a much better selection of loving cup style trophies than Ebay, which is hit or miss.
 For a cheaper alternative than actually second-hand trophies, try this unique string of search terms on amazon to locate vases with a trophy cup style look and color.
 Try staggering 2 or 3 trophies of varying size or color for a more dramatic effect.

 12. Repurpose Stirrups as LED Candleholders

 Placed strategically, or even hung from the ceiling by their attached leathers, stirrups can make elegant candle holders for LED tealights or pillar style flameless candles.
 Because the stirrup doesn’t make a totally stable surface for the candle, avoid traditiona candles with open flames.